mhenrixon/sidekiq-unique-jobs/README.md

 ## Global Configuration

 The gem supports a few different configuration options that might be of interest if you run into some weird issues.

+Configure SidekiqUniqueJobs in an initializer or the sidekiq initializer on application startup.

 ```ruby
 SidekiqUniqueJobs.configure do |config|